-However, most doctors opt for 12-month programs.
+However, most doctors opt for a 12-month length of methadone treatment programs.
 There are even some who need to undergo the treatment for longer than one year.

 What’s important is to avoid going cold turkey or suddenly going off the drug.
 Methadone is still a drug, so a sudden cease of its use can cause withdrawal symptoms.
 That would only defeat its main purpose.

 As such, even if you feel fine and ready to stop treatment, talk to your doctor first.
 Methadone can pave the way for your opiate recovery, but only if you take it as instructed.